machinewrapped/gpt-subtrans/readme.md

 - `-m`, `--moviename`:
   Optionally specify the name of the movie to give context to the translator.

-- `--synopsis`:
+- `--description`:
-  A brief synopsis of the film to give context.
+  A brief description of the film to give context.
 Less is more here, otherwise ChatGPT can start improvising.

 - `-c`, `--character`, `--characters`:
   Optionally provide (a list of) character names to use in the translation.